Obama Goes to the Mat for One Refinery, But How About the Others

 Once the White House promised a little regulatory flexibility, the deal was made.
 Other refineries would also like a little of that EPA flexibility, and they shouldn't be forced over an economic cliff before they get it.

-You probably saw the president make frequent references to how his administration swooped in and helped a struggling refinery stay in business, saving 850 union jobs and keeping gas prices low.
+You will no doubt see the president make frequent references to how his administration swooped in and helped a struggling refinery stay in business, saving 850 union jobs and keeping gas prices low.

 But we should remember that had Obama's EPA ended its war on the oil and gas industry, had it embraced traditional energy sources rather than trying to undermine them, had it cut all refineries a little slack, there might never have been a need to save the Sunoco refinery in the first place.